Empirical Derivations from an Evolving Test Suite: Further Research

 The inconclusive results would provide an opportunity to move beyond the exploratory ``what'' questions that were noted in Subsection~\ref{subsec: code churn and kernel code}.
 In other words, it would be worthwhile to understand why there have been fluctuations, what has caused them, and how NetBSD developers themselves perceive them.
 Likewise, it would be relevant to know why kernel modifications may sometimes, but not always, cause more test cause failures but less build failures, and so forth.
 Though, there are many ``what'' questions that would warrant further research too; among other things, the paper did not examine what is actually being tested in NetBSD.
-The point about potential stabilization or even saturation made in Subsection~\ref{subsec: growth} would offer a good research question for further work in this regard.
+The point about potential stabilization or even saturation made in Subsection~\ref{subsec: growth} would offer a good research question for further research in this regard.
+There is also an alternative hypothesis in this regard.